strimzi/strimzi-kafka-oauth/README.md

 ###### Configuring the `OAuth over PLAIN`

+> [!NOTE]
+> When OAuth support is configured on the broker, the default SASL PLAIN mechanism handling can not function any more, due to the custom `OAuth over PLAIN` functionality.
+> Specifically, as soon as the custom `principal.builder.class` `io.strimzi.kafka.oauth.server.OAuthKafkaPrincipalBuilder` is configured (it is required for OAuth), the default `PlainLoginModule` logic will be ignored and `OAuth over PLAIN` logic will be used.

 When configuring the listener for `SASL/PLAIN` using `org.apache.kafka.common.security.plain.PlainLoginModule` in its `jaas.sasl.config` (as [explained previously](#configuring-the-listeners)), the `oauth.*` options are the same as when configuring the listener for SASL/OAUTHBEARER.

 There is an additional `oauth.*` option you can specify (it's optional):